CloudLabsAI-Azure/Automate-document-processing-using-AzureOpenAI/lab_instructions/lab2.md

 ## Summary

-In this lab, you learned how to use Azure AI Foundry to upload your own data, and interact with the ChatGPT model using that data.
+In this lab, you learned how to use Microsoft Foundry to upload your own data, and interact with the ChatGPT model using that data.
 You configured the system to handle specific queries and deployed the model as a web app.
 Finally, you verified that interactions were captured in Cosmos DB, completing the lab successfully.

 ### You have successfully completed the lab